-Ebinport's School Improvement Council works together with other parents, teachers, administrators and community partners towards the goal of school improvement for all our children and our community.
+Ebinport's School Improvement Council (SIC) works together with parents, teachers, administrators, and community partners towards the goal of school improvement for all our children and our community.

-If you want to be involved in this parents organization, contact our Principal, Mrs. Kelsey
+If you want to be involved in the SIC, please contact Principal Rhonda Kelsey at email@example.com.

 Frequently Asked Questions about School Improvement Councils